stackotter/delta-client/README.md

 # Minecraft Delta Client - Changing the meaning of speed

-> An open source rewrite of Minecraft Java Edition written in Swift for macOS
+An open source rewrite of Minecraft Java Edition written in Swift for macOS.

 ## Tl;dr